dell/csm-docs/content/docs/csidriver/upgradation/drivers/unity.md

 Description: Upgrade Unity XT CSI driver
 ---

-You can upgrade the CSI Driver for Dell Unity XT using Helm or Dell CSI Operator.
+You can upgrade the CSI Driver for Dell Unity XT using Helm or Dell CSM Operator.

 **Note:**
 1. User has to re-create existing custom-storage classes (if any) according to the latest format.